|Biodynamic winery in winter|

 There are 9 “preparations” used in biodynamic (BD): BD#500 horn manure, BD#501 horn silica, BD#502 yarrow, BD#503 chamomile, BD#504 stinging nettle, BD#505 oak bark, BD#506 dandelion, BD#507 valerian, and BD#508 horsetail.
 BD#502-507 are collectively known as the compost preparations.

-BD#500 is a cow horn packed with cow manure and buried in the ground for the winter.
+BD#500 is a cow horn packed with cow manure and buried in the ground for the winter; the preparation smells like chocolate come spring.
 BD#501 is silica packed in a cow horn buried in the ground for the summer.
 BD#502 is yarrow blossoms sown into a stag bladder that is hung in the summer sun and buried for the winter.
 BD#503 is chamomile blossoms stuffed in a bovine intestine and buried over winter.
 BD#504 is the entire stinging nettle plant ground up and buried in the ground surrounded by peat moss for a full year.
 BD#505 is ground oak bark packed in an empty skull with the membrane intact and buried in swamp like conditions for the winter.
 BD#506 is dandelion blossoms stuffed into bovine mesentery or peritoneum membrane and buried for the winter.
 BD#507 is the juice of valerian blossoms that is fermented for a few weeks.
 BD#508 is a horsetail tea.

 |Cover crops are important for soil retention, soil nutrition, and soil enhancement|